hotabiswajeet/PetStoreAPIAutomationRepo/README.md

 - For a overall suite run In cmd enter the project directory and hit the command : mvn compile to compile the project and for testrun
 - For Parallel Run and run with report In cmd enter the project directory and hit the command : mvn compile to compile the project and for testrun
 - For atomic test tun: In cmd enter the project directory and hit the command : mvn test verify -Dcucumber.filter.tags="<@tagName>"

+To view the report:
+- Go to Target folder inside project directory
+- inside that go to cucumber-html-reports folder
+- Open the overview-features.html file